JeschkeLab/autoDEER/_sources/source/autoEPR/Getting_Started.rst.txt

 2. Tuning for the sequence
 ++++++++++++++++++++++++++++
-Before the sequence can be run additional tuning infomation must be added.
+Before the sequence can be run additional tuning information must be added.
 This comes in the form of adding a scale value to each pulse in the sequence.
-There are a few ways of tuning a pulse in EPR. autoEPR supports a selection of these however, not all spectrometer support all approaches and not all methods work for every scenario.
+There are a few ways of tuning a pulse in EPR. autoEPR supports a selection of these , however, not all spectrometer support all approaches and not all methods work for every scenario.

 1. Echo-amplitude (Amplitude sweep)
 2. Echo-amplitude (Pulse duration sweep) [Coming soon]
 3. Nutation (Amplitude sweep)
 4. Nutation (Pulse duration sweep) [Coming soon]
-5. Pulse-profiles.
+5. Pulse profiles.
 [Coming soon]

-In this basic example we will tune using the first method.
-On Bruker spectrometers amplitude sweeps are not avaliable natively however, autoEPR solves this by conducting multiple measurements at different amplitudes.
+In this basic example, we will tune using the first method.
+On Bruker spectrometers amplitude sweeps are not available natively however, autoEPR solves this by conducting multiple measurements at different amplitudes.

 .. code-block:: python

-    pulse = interface.tune_pulse(sequence, B, LO, reptime, mode="amp_nut")
+    pulse = interface.tune_pulse(sequence.pulses[0], B, LO, reptime, mode="amp_nut")

-This returns a modified pusle that now contains the correct scale value.
+This returns a modified pulse that now contains the correct scale value.

 If only simple rectangular pulses of equal power are required for a setup experiment this can be done using the `tune_rect` function.
 These pulses are then cached in `interface.pulses` so they can be easily accessed at a later time.
-A set of pi and pi/2 pulses in the cache are required for `tune_pulse`, otherwise they will be generated.
+A set of pi and pi/2 pulses in the cache are required for `tune_pulse`, otherwise, they will be generated.

 .. code-block:: python